Esri/calcite-design-system/conventions/Testing.md

 ### Unit (spec) tests

-If you are adding or updating shared utilities or shared modules (including 3rd-party modules) you should make sure that there are unit tests covering those use-cases.
+If you are adding or updating shared utilities or shared modules you should make sure that there are unit tests covering those use cases.

 ### Visual regression tests